Saturday, December 19, 2015

 Ramblin Root Beer (#23 - Rated 7.5 out of 12)

-It was limited production after Coca-Cola purchased Barq’s Root Beer in 1995, with some saying it had been out of production for over a decade and had recently been reintroduced into the market (this year – 2015).
+After Coca-Cola acquired Barq’s Root Beer in 1995, production of the product was limited.
+Some sources suggest that it had been out of production for over a decade and was recently reintroduced to the market in 2015.

 Nutrition (from the bottle)